umd-lhcb/ut-hw-doc/docs/dcb/dcb_qa/dcb_qa.md

 1. In the `nanoDAQ` command prompt, we're going to pull the reset, also called GPIO, low and try to program it then high and try to program it.

-2. First, enter `./dcbutil.py gpio --reset 0 1 2 3 4 5 6 --final_state low` to
+2. First, enter `./dcbutil.py gpio --reset 0 1 2 3 4 5 6 --final_state low -g 10` to
    pull all resets low.
-Then attempt to program the GBTxs with `./dcbutil.py init ./gbtx_config/slave-Tx-wrong_termination.txt -g 0`
+Then attempt to program the GBTxs with `./dcbutil.py init ./gbtx_config/slave-Tx-wrong_termination.txt -g 10`
     - You should get an error

-3. Now do the reverse by changing --final_state to high to enter `./dcbutil.py gpio --reset 0 1 2 3 4 5 6 --final_state high` You should now
+3. Now do the reverse by changing --final_state to high to enter `./dcbutil.py gpio --reset 0 1 2 3 4 5 6 --final_state high -g 10` You should now
    be able to program the GBTxs with the command you inputted earlier.